Advertiser Disclosure

 As mentioned, British Airways employs a distance-based award chart, meaning shorter flights cost fewer points than longer flights.

-While this can be detrimental for booking long-haul awards, it opens amazing value for booking short-haul awards.
+While this can be detrimental for booking long-haul awards, it opens up amazing value for booking short-haul awards.
 British Airways prices every segment individually, so you want to stick to nonstop routings whenever possible.
 British Airways Avios can be extremely valuable on short, nonstop routes between markets where cash fares may be expensive.

 This is especially true when booking last-minute, short-haul award flights, especially on business routes like Chicago (ORD) to New York (LGA).